Websoft9/win-ansible-wampserver/docs/solution-upgrade.md

 - Operating system patching is **Update**, Ubuntu16.04 to Ubuntu18.04 is **Upgrade**
 - MySQL5.6.25 to MySQL5.6.30 is **Update**, MySQL5.6 to MySQL5.7 is **Upgrade**

-For Metabase maintenance, focus on the following two Update & Upgrade jobs
+For WampServer maintenance, focus on the following two Update & Upgrade jobs

 - Sytem update(Operating System and Running Environment)
+- PHP Version Upgrade
-- Metabase upgrade
+- Application Upgrade

 ## System Update